tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 # Tembo MongoAlternative

-The Tembo MongoAlternative Stack is designed to offer Mongo protocol compatibility with Postgres.
+The Tembo MongoAlternative Stack is designed to offer MongoDB (Mongo) protocol compatibility with PostgreSQL (Postgres).
-Leveraging the power of FerretDB, Tembo users can both migrate from MongoDB to Postgres, as well as interact with their data in a remarkably familiar to them.
+Leveraging the power of FerretDB, Tembo users can both migrate from Mongo to Postgres, as well as interact with their data in a remarkably familiar to them.
 In other words, users have Mongo-compatible storage without needing to change their application.

 ## Apps & Extensions

-- [FerretDB](https://docs.ferretdb.io/) - `FerretDB` is an open-source proxy build on Postgres that translates MongoDB wire protocol queries to SQL.
+- [FerretDB](https://docs.ferretdb.io/) - `FerretDB` is an open-source proxy build on Postgres that translates Mongo wire protocol queries to SQL.
 - Extensions from [Trunk](https://pgt.dev/) can be installed on-demand.

 ## Getting started

+Before jumping in, it's important to note some recommended usage practices:
+- psql (PostgreSQL Client): When accessing the database via psql, we advise read-only operations.
+This is to maintain the integrity of the data structure and compatibility with FerretDB.
+- mongosh (MongoDB Shell): For read-write operations, including inserting, updating, and deleting data, please use mongosh.
+This ensures that all changes are properly managed and reflected in both Mongo and Postgres representations.

-### Download mongosh (MongoDB Shell)
+### Download mongosh

 Similar to `psql`, `mongosh` is a client used to query and interact with the data in your Mongo database and is compatible with FerretDB.